fjvallarino/monomer/tasks.md

     - Update Style.handleSizeChange
     - Remove old code from Single, Container and Composite
     - Make sure Single, Container and Composite update size when needed
+  - Copy merge logic from Label to Button

 - Pending
   - Add header in all files, indicating license and documenting what the module does